brianhigh/brfss/sql_examples.md

 The `DRNKANY5` variable stores a value indicating if the survey respondent has consumed an alcoholic drink in the past 30 days.
 We will use this value to indicate if the survey respondent is currently a "drinker" or not.
 A value of `1` means "is a drinker".
-Again, we will just look at Washington state in 2021.
+Again, we will just look at 2021.

 ```r